acousticrobot/FlyPaper/README.md

 ### fly.init()

-fly.init() initializes the drawing space and inits other "smart" objects withing the paper.js context.
+fly.init() initializes the drawing space and inits other "smart" objects within the paper.js context.
 Currently it only looks for two values: the width and height for the canvas.
 Eventually it should take arguments that can control the colors and other aspects of the Flypaper.
 For now you will have to look for fly.colors, fly.info etc. and change these within the script.

 ### fly.eventCtrlr